The Best Breathing Exercises For Anxiety

 • Hyperventilation

-All these symptoms together are part of your body's "emergency response".
+All these symptoms together are part of your body's stress response, which is produced by the sympathetic nervous system.
 Your breathing signals the presence of danger, and your body prepares itself to take action.
 But if this emergency response takes place when no immediate threat is present, these symptoms can be a recipe for an all-out panic attack.

 Dr. Edmund Jacobson, an early pioneer of relaxation techniques, once famously said: "An anxious mind cannot exist in a relaxed body."
 This statement is still quoted today by mental health practitioners, and for good reason.
 The mind-body connection is so powerful that once relaxation is achieved through proper breathing, your mind also becomes calm.
 The thought patterns that caused you to feel anxious in the first place then become more manageable.